zerefwayne/chromeos-diagnostics/README.md

 3. Now click on `Load Unpacked` and select the `diagnostics-extension` directory.
 This will load and start the extension on the device.
 4. **ADDITIONAL STEP**: Installing an extension locally changes the extension ID by which the PWA identifies it.
 In the `chrome://extensions` dashboard, locate the ID of ChromeOS Diagnostics extension that was just installed.
 Headover to `diagnostics-app` directory and locate `src/.env`.
 Replace the extensionID with the new ID to make it work.
 Make sure to restart the frontend server after changing this.

+## Tech Stack

+1. VueJS framework for building the PWA.
+2. Chrome Extension for monitoring telemetry data.